Webhooks

 Unblock API uses webhooks to provide you with real-time, asynchronous updates on the status of various processes.
-Instead of constantly polling our API for changes, you'll receive push notifications directly to your designated URL whenever key events occur.
+Instead of constantly polling our API for changes, you'll receive push notifications directly to your designated webhook endpoints whenever key events occur.
 This is crucial for efficient integration and keeping your systems synchronized with Unblock's platform.

 ⚙️ Setup